twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-by-overcoming-doubt%zh.rst

 Using the above two basic knowledges with contemplations, knowledge of comprehension (sammasanañāṇa) arises.
 We have to develop this knowledge.
 Insight knowledge is starting from this knowledge.
 With the third and fourth purifications, the yogi knows about the natural phenomena and its causes.
 It is called full understanding of the known (Ñāta-pariññā).

-After that continue the contemplation of full understanding by scrutinization (Tīraṇa-pariññā), just knowing them is not enough, if needs to be concluded.
+After that, continue the contemplation of full understanding by scrutinization (Tīraṇa-pariññā), just knowing them is not enough, it needs to be made a final conclusion.
 For this to be achieved, we have to contemplate it for many times.

 There are two ways of contemplation; i.e., in a group or one by one.
 One by one method is difficult.
 So, we contemplate it in the group.
 Contemplate them under the three universal characteristics of impermanence, dukkha and not-self.
 It can also be contemplated in the past and future periods.
 But most people think that insight meditation (vipassanā) is only contemplating the present moment.